docker-library/docs/mountebank/README-short.txt

-Mountebank is the only open source service virtualization tool.
+Mountebank is an open source tool to provide cross-platform, multi-protocol test doubles.